Russia may again block Antarctic marine protections

 Countries should not interpret consensus as a veto power, Kavanagh added, but rather should offer counterproposals so everyone works toward a compromise.

-But this year, she said, “nobody’s offering counterproposals that are legitimate.
+But in recent years, she said, “nobody’s offering counterproposals that are legitimate.
 It’s all just ‘No.'”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.